"You hired a dev team. Now you're a project manager."

 Right now: 1 experiment/month = 1 month of learning.
 After restructuring: 8 experiments/month = 8 months of learning compressed into one.

-Most founders and product teams hit the same wall: the brief is in someone’s head, the spec never quite gets written, and the feature that keeps getting bumped is still six months away.
-Here’s what that looks like.
+The brief is in someone’s head, the spec never quite gets written, and the feature that keeps getting bumped is still six months away.
+Here’s what that actually looks like.

-We start with a 20-minute scoping call.
 We write the spec.
 We own the delivery.
-You review the milestones and approve the output — not the process.
+You review milestones, not manage the process.

 "The feature shipped.
-You have no idea if it's working."
+You have no idea if it works."

 Two sprint options with a defined deliverable and a fixed price.
 One embedded team option for founders who want to move fast without committing to a full build upfront.